clef/clef-wordpress/readme.txt

 == Installation ==

+= Step 1: install the Clef mobile app =

+- Install the Clef app on your [iPhone](http://itunes.apple.com/us/app/clef/id558706348?ls=1&mt=8) or [Android](https://play.google.com/store/apps/details?id=io.clef) device, and complete the account sign up.

-= Installing the Plugin =
+= Step 2: install the Clef WordPress plugin =

-Install Clef automatically from your WordPress Dashboard by selecting "Plugins" and then "Add New" from the sidebar menu.
-Search for Clef, and then choose "Install Now."
+1. In your WordPress Dashboard select **Plugins** and then **Add New** from the sidebar menu.
+Search for **Clef**, and then choose **Install Now.**

-Or:

-1. Download the latest version of Clef for WordPress (via the download button at the top right).
-1. Unzip the archive and upload the `wpclef` directory to the `/wp-content/plugins/` directory on your WordPress site.
-1. Activate the plugin through the "Plugins" menu in WordPress
+1. Activate the plugin.

-= Getting Started =

-1. If you don't already have a Clef account, download the Clef app for your [iPhone](http://itunes.apple.com/us/app/clef/id558706348?ls=1&mt=8) or [Android](https://play.google.com/store/apps/details?id=io.clef) device and sign up.
-2. With your Clef app in hand, visit the Clef settings page in your WordPress Dashboard and walk through the brief setup wizard.
+1. Start the Clef setup wizard, and then sync your phone with the Clef Wave.

+For detailed setup instructions [see the installation tutorial](http://support.getclef.com/article/13-setting-up-clef-on-a-wordpress-site).

-If you have any questions or problems, don't hesitate to contact Clef support at [support@getclef.com](mailto:support@getclef.com).
+If you have any questions or installation issues, please e-mail [support@getclef.com](mailto:support@getclef.com).
+We’re happy to help you get set up with Clef! :-)

 == Frequently Asked Questions ==